XeuniceX/CS-444-VR/README.md

 ## 📌 Features

 - 🪞 **Mirror-Based Monsters**
-  Enemies are only visible in mirrors, reacting to what the reflection sees—not the player directly.
+  Enemies dwell in the mirror dimension and are only visible through reflections.

 - 🧠 **Sanity System**
-  A sanity meter, viewable only in mirrors, drains over time or when monsters appear.
-Pills help restore balance.
+  A sanity meter, viewable only in mirrors, drains over time or during encounters with mirror monsters.
+Pills help restore sanity.

 - ✍️ **Gesture-Based Combat**
-  Draw an “S” midair using the controller trigger to dispel monsters.
+  Draw an “S” using the controller trigger to dispel monsters.
 Gesture detection uses a 3D-adapted $1 recognizer.

 - 🛠️ **Physical Crafting**
-  Combine and shake object parts in-world to create key items (e.g., screwdriver for progression).
+  Combine objects by placing them close to each other and shaking vigorously.

 - 🏊 **Intuitive Swimming Controls**
   Enter a pool zone and swim using realistic breaststroke-like motion with VR controllers.